 About half of people with atypical depression experience leaden paralysis, which involves a feeling of heaviness and being weighed down in the limbs, which produces significant fatigue.
 Greater leaden paralysis is associated with worse depression symptoms overall and greater chronicity.
 Leaden paralysis is more common in females and adults over 30, as well as people who also have an anxiety disorder.

 What’s the difference?

 Although there’s certainly overlap in the different ways that depression affects movement, the three are seen as discrete symptoms.
 It’s probably fairly safe to say that most people who experience depressive episodes as part of their illness have experienced fatigue as a symptom at one time or another.
 Leaden paralysis and psychomotor retardation are quite a bit less common.

 I can’t speak to what leaden paralysis feels like, since I haven’t experienced it, but the key element is a feeling of lead weights in the arms and legs exerting a downward pull.
 This produces fatigue rather than being something that occurs as a result of fatigue.

 Psychomotor retardation feels like walking through molasses.
 It doesn’t feel like I could go faster if only I had more energy.
 It’s like one of those speed-restricted vehicles—my brain has set a top speed my body can move at, and I simply can’t go any faster than that.
 I find the slow movement to be quite tiring, but as with the leaden paralysis, fatigue is an aftereffect rather than the cause.
 It affects my speech, too; my best friend has said that when he calls me, he can tell within seconds from my voice if I’m not feeling well.

 While the difference between these three symptoms matters somewhat in terms of treatment, what I find most interesting is how physical the illness is, and in particular how much depression affects movement.
-These symptoms all fall under the umbrella of what is currently recognized as a major depressive episode in the DSM-5, but I wonder when/if science will be able to narrow it down a little more.
+These symptoms all fall under the umbrella of a major depressive episode in the DSM-5, but I wonder when/if science will be able to narrow it down a little more.

 Do you experience any of these symptoms?